Guthrie Summit View Cemetery

-One of the eight notable graves in the cemetery is of Elmer McCurdy.
-Elmer McCurdy was an infamous outlaw during the early twentieth century, but his fame only increased after his death.
+One of the notable graves in the cemetery is of Elmer McCurdy, an infamous outlaw during the early twentieth century, whose fame increased after his death.
 In 1911, he tried to rob a train which ended up being a passenger train where things did not end well.
 Elmer was later killed in a shoot-out with police.
 No one claimed his body Elmer's body.
 That is until two circus workers found out they could make a profit off of his body.
 They had claimed Elmer as their brother so they could take him from the funeral home.
 In 1976, during the filming of The million-dollar man a crew member came across what he thought was a wax dummy.
 The arm came off when he grabbed it and bone was sticking out; it was taken to be autopsied, and subsequently found to be Elmer's body.
 Then, they finally buried him where he had made a 65-year journey to the Summit View cemetery.

 Bill Doolin, an American Frontier Outlaw.
 When he was 23, he left his family in Arkansas and moved to Oklahoma.
 He moved here to work as a cowboy on the ranch.
 He joined the Dalton gang which was known as the most "cold-blooded" gang in the West.
 Doolin formed his gang which was known as the "Wild gang."
 In August, of 1863 there was a deputy sent and a thirteen-man posse to capture Doolin.
 It was the biggest shootout in South West history; Doolin was wounded, but he killed the deputy and escaped with several other members of his gang.
 Doolin was shot on the night of August 24th, when nine deputies surrounded his place and when Doolin came out barn he was told to surrender but shot Thomas and the posse shot Doolin.
 By the end of 1898 all of the remaining "wild bunch" gang ha been shot and killed.